-- Take photographs in available and elementary artificial light using a digital and elementary analogue camera
+- Take photographs in available and artificial light using a digital camera

-- Organise personal photographic material in a physical and digital management system
+- Organise personal photographic material in physical and digital management system

 - Scan, download and store images in digital format

-- Perform basic retouching, dodging and burning in both analogue and digital formats
+- Perform basic retouching, dodging and burning in digital formats

-- Apply and be able to discuss fundamental technical concepts to photographing, exposing and processing photographic imagery (aperture, shutter, ISO, light, focus, definition, contrast, depth of field, tonality, resolution)
+- Apply and be able to discuss fundamental technical concepts to shooting, exposing and processing photographic imagery (aperture, shutter, ISO, light, focus, definition, contrast, depth of field, tonality, grain)

 - Use word-processing, email and photo-editing applications on an Apple Mac computer